amelielemay/Lemay-et-al-EVs-Air-Quality/README.md

 # Lemay-et-al-EVs-Air-Quality
-Data and code Scripts for "Observational Evidence of the of Electric Vehicles on Impact Local Air Quality in the United States" by A.C.
+Data and code scripts for "Observational Evidence of the Impact of Electric Vehicles on Local Air Quality in the United States" by A.C.
 Lemay, D.L.
 Plata, and M.A.
 Zondlo.

 ## AI Use
 ChatGPT was queried for several lines of R code for data formatting and plotting.